 - Grease a stainless steel plate with ghee or butter and set it aside

-- In a heavy bottom saucepan and wooden spoon or spatula – combine condensed milk, sugar, and cashew nut powder
+- In a heavy bottom saucepan and wooden spoon or spatula over medium-low heat, combine condensed milk, sugar, and ground cashews.
+Stir continuously as we do not want it scorching on the bottom.

-- Take it off the heat and pour it into the prepared greased plate.
+- Take the mixture off the heat and pour it into the prepared greased plate.
 The mixture is hot do not touch with your hands.

-- Using the same wooden spoon keep mixing (not stirring) the mixture – use a folding motion – fold the bottom to the top – this will help cool faster as well as prevent any crust.
+- Using the same wooden spoon mix the dough (not stirring) – use a folding motion – fold from bottom to the top – this will help cool faster as well as prevent any crust.

 - You can also cut spread the mixture in a greased 8 x 8-inch square baking pan and cut into squares for a milk fudge.